ohpensource/run-maven-gh-action/README.md

 * _save-cache_ - If cache should be saved after maven run
 * _jvm-options_ - Maven Java virtual machine settings like memory configuration
     * if missing JVM **-Xmx** parameter then action automatically calculate maximally available memory for maven process
+* _build-modules_ - Comma separated list of submodules which should be build (e.g. only changed modules), e.g: submodule,submodule/pom.xml
+  * using this input parameter will include maven argument _--also-make_, not using it include _--also-make-dependents_

 # License Summary